kennethchenlab/fisher/content/news/welcome-lane.md

 The [lab](/members) continues to grow!

-Just in time for the holidays, we're excited that Lane Beeman as agreed to join us as a research technician.
+Just in time for the holidays, we're excited that Lane Beeman has agreed to join us as a research technician.
 She brings years of experience working with mice (and fish), and she makes a smooth transition to stay within the Amatruda lab family!